Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression: Experiments

 Real-time, uncertainty-quantified SDF mapping is essential for safe robot navigation.
-We demonstrate this by constructing a safe navigation corridor from a chain of overlapping bubbles, by planning in the SDF map using the sampling-based approach proposed in \cite{lee_safe_2024}.
-The planner constructs a rapidly exploring random tree from sampled positions in free space with associated safe bubbles.
-The radii are specified by the SDF values minus a safety margin, which can be scaled by the estimated SDF uncertainty.
-As shown in Fig. \ref{fig:bubble_experiment}, the planner recovers a connected chain of SDF bubbles spanning the start and goal positions, ensuring the path remains strictly within the mapped free space.
-This case study validates the utility of \methodname in providing the accurate distance and uncertainty information required for risk-aware motion planning.
+We demonstrate this by planning a safe corridor in the SDF map from a chain of overlapping bubbles, using the sampling-based approach of \cite{lee_safe_2024}.
+The planner builds a rapidly exploring random tree from free-space samples with associated safe bubbles, whose radii are the SDF values minus a safety margin, optionally scaled by the estimated SDF uncertainty.
+As shown in Fig. \ref{fig:bubble_experiment}, \methodname allows the planner to generate a connected chain of bubbles spanning the start and goal, keeping the path strictly within the mapped free space.
+This demonstrates \methodname's utility in providing accurate distance and uncertainty information for risk-aware motion planning.